-The Companion Guide is divided in to the same areas as the Knowledge and Competency Framework for Early Childhood Professionals: Family Child Care:
+The Companion Guide is divided into the same areas as the Knowledge and Competency Framework for Early Childhood Professionals: Family Child Care:

-- 1. Child Development and Learning

-- 2. Developmentally Appropriate Learning Experiences

-- 3. Relationships with Families

-- 4. Assessment, Evaluation and Individualization

-- 5. Historical and Contemporary Development of Early Childhood Education

-- 6. Professionalism

-- 7. Health, Safety and Nutrition
+- Cultural Responsibility and Practice has been woven throughout all of the competency areas. - I. Child Development and Learning - II.
+Developmentally Appropriate Learning Experiences - III.
+Relationships with Families - IV.
+Assessment, Evaluation and Individualization - V. Historical and Contemporary Development of Early Childhood Education - VI.
+Professionalism - VII.
+Health, Safety and Nutrition - VIII.
+Trauma Informed Care and Practice - IX.
+Working with Multilingual Preschoolers and Their Families

-The seven areas are further divided into what providers should know and do at a very basic level.
+The ten areas are further divided into what providers should know and do at a very basic level.
 Some sections list further examples of knowledge and skills expected of providers as they grow and gain experience.
 Occasionally, you will find additional items that represent a deeper understanding that apply particularly to leaders in the field.
-The Companion Guide also includes "Stories from the field" that help illustrate the knowledge and skills needed to provide quality early learning experiences.
+The Companion Guide also includes a few "stories from the field" that help illustrate the knowledge and skills needed to provide quality early learning experiences.

-At the end of the document there is a section, "Want to learn more?" that contains books, articles and websites that provide additional resource information.
+At the end of the document is a section titled "Want to learn more?"
+It contains books, articles and websites that provide helpful additional resource information.

-Six things every family child care provider should know about child development
+Six things every family child careshould know about child development